 A mediator does not dictate the settlement or force any agreement but instead helps facilitate an agreement between both parties through an uncontested divorce.
 Settlements arrived at through mediation are generally more agreeable and performed in a manner that neither party feels like they “lost.”
 With the higher level of an amicable agreement, settlements from mediation are followed more consistently than those ordered by a judge during court proceedings.

 Mediators are professionals who have usually helped hundreds of individuals through divorces, and as such, have a lot of experience identifying fair solutions that work for both parties.
 Working directly with your former partner is risky, as you may not be aware of your rights under the law.
 Mediators bring their expertise to the table and have the training and skills to help you achieve a fair resolution so that you can move on with your life.

 Ready for Discuss Your Case?

 As attorneys, our goal is to help our clients through challenging times.
 In most cases, we recommend using a mediator before considering settlement in court—for the reasons mentioned above and more.
 If you are interested in further legal advice or looking to settle in court, contact Huguenor Mattis, A.P.C.
-Our talented San Diego divorce attorneys are not afraid of a challenging case and have over 35 years of experience successfully resolving divorces for parties going through difficult times.
+Our talented San Diego divorce attorneys are not afraid of a challenging case and has successfully resolved divorces for parties going through difficult times since 1975.
 Call us at (858) 458-9500 today to learn if we are the right firm for you.